Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 - Step 1 -- Online intake.
 Complete a confidential health questionnaire covering your medical history, medications, blood pressure readings, and ED symptoms.

 - Step 4 -- Prescription.
-If a PDE5 inhibitor is appropriate, the physician issues a prescription you can fill at any Calgary pharmacy: Shoppers Drug Mart, London Drugs, Costco, Save-On-Foods, Loblaw, Rexall, or independents in the Beltline, Mission, Kensington, McKenzie Towne, or Cranston.
+If a PDE5 inhibitor is appropriate, the doctor issues a prescription you can fill at any Calgary pharmacy: Shoppers Drug Mart, London Drugs, Costco, Save-On-Foods, Loblaw, Rexall, or independents in the Beltline, Mission, Kensington, McKenzie Towne, or Cranston.

 - Step 5 -- Follow-up at 3-6 months.
 A check-in to assess effectiveness and side effects, with adjustments as needed.